 Our results of operations are dependent on the number of active traders using our platform.
 Active traders is defined as the total number of individuals who placed trades and traded collectibles, artwork and commodities on our platforms during the relevant period.
-We had approximately 142,000, 159,000 and 77,000 traders that participated in trading collectibles, artwork and commodities on our platforms for the years ended December 31, 2022, 2021 and 2020, respectively.
-The number of traders in 2020 was affected by outbreak of COVID-19 while in 2021 the number of traders increased by 106% as most of COVID-19 in PRC were under control in 2021.
-In 2022, due to outbreak of Omicron variant and impact of frozen bank accounts caused by the investigation of our related party, number of traders decreased by 11%.
+We had approximately 159,000 and 77,000 traders that participated in trading collectibles, artwork and commodities on our platforms for the years ended December 31, 2021 and 2020, respectively.
+The increase in the number of traders that participated on the platform was primarily because our business and operations have resumed to normal levels since the second half of 2020 and continued to grow for the year ended December 31, 2021.
+We have seen increased numbers of active traders in 2021 as individuals and entities resumed their business activities which were delayed or postponed due to the COVID-19 pandemic in 2020.